Fateh Singh Rathore: Tiger Watch

 In the 1990s a group of friends got together to form an NGO called Tiger Watch (TW), of which Rathore was made the Vice-Chairman.
 At first the Rajasthan Forest Department allowed TW to carry out research in the park.
 In 2003 a young wildlife biologist called Dharmendra Khandal (DK) was selected by TW to carry out research.
 In 2004 DK produced a report which contradicted the Forest Department's claim that the census showed 45 tigers in the park.
 According to DK's report there were just 26.
 He substantiated his claim with photographs taken by camera traps, a more foolproof method of tiger population estimation than the old method of taking plaster casts of pugmarks.
 The forest department not only denied this, but banned TW henceforth from carrying out any research within the park.
 TW set up an anti-poaching project, and with the help of the police, succeeded in arresting several poachers and confiscating their weapons, sometimes pre-empting their raids.
 Poachers’ confessions were recorded on video, and a DVD was produced called "Curbing the Crisis".
 The Forest Department continued to be in a state of denial and resentment.

 Realising that the poachers are mainly from the Mogya tribe of nomadic hunter-gatherers with no other means of livelihood, TW has started a rehabilitation programme for them, involving the women in handicraft production, and setting up a hostel where their children can be clothed, fed and educated, to give them some dignity and better prospects in future.
 This is strictly on condition that the men give up poaching.
 As this exercise depends solely on donations from well-wishers, funds are always a problem to collect, but the efforts go on.

 TW has a sister organisation called the Prakrtik Society, set up by Rathore's son Goverdhan.
 This organisation has set up a hospital (Ranthambhore Sevika) and the Fateh Public School for local community as part of efforts towards community conservation.

 He appeared in an episode of The Jeff Corwin Experience.

 Rathore always believed in working with the people to save the tiger and in a country with billion population only this people-centric approach worked.

 Rathore died of lung cancer at his home in Sawai Madhopur on 1 March 2011 at age 72.
 Rathore is survived by his wife, Khen; his son, Goverdhan; two daughters, Padmini and Jaya; four brothers; four sisters; and four grandchildren.

 His commitment to tiger conservation was summed up in 1993: "The forest and all its creatures were the creation of the gods," he argued over the village fires, "Did not the goddess Durga, the slayer of demons, herself ride a tiger?
 No man had a right to disturb that divine creation.
 The forest must be left to grow back."

 Honours and awards

-Rathore received several awards and honors in recognition of his tiger conservation work.
+Rathore received several awards and honours in recognition of his tiger conservation work.